yedhukrishnan/onemdm-server/README.md

 Alternatively, you can also host the app in Heroku: [Getting Started with Node.js on Heroku](https://devcenter.heroku.com/articles/getting-started-with-nodejs#introduction)

-We are using [sails-db-migrate](https://github.com/building5/sails-db-migrate).
-Refer the link for instructions on migrating the database.
+We are using [sails-db-migrate](https://github.com/building5/sails-db-migrate) for database migrations.
+Refer the link for instructions.

 Also the client application to be installed in the android device has to be built with necessary configurations to point to the server (Configuration details can be found on the [one-mdm-client](https://github.com/multunus/one-mdm-client) page).